neonnnnn/pyrfm/README.md

  user-specified dot product kernels) [3]
  - tensor sketching (for the polynomial kernel) [4]
  - random kernel feature (for the ANOVA kernel and all-subsets kernel) [5]
- - signed circulant random kernel feature (for the ANOVA kernel) [5]
  - S.Maji and A.Berg feature (for the intersection (min) kernel) (this feature is not random) [6]